hubisan/excel-vba-convert-range-to-shapes.cls/readme.md

 ## Usage

-The main method to use is `convertAll`.
+The main method to use is `convertAll`:
 > Convert borders, fills and texts in an Excel range to shapes.
 Deletes existing shapes with the same name beforehand and selects the shapes after to copy them.

+### Public methods

-Public methods (see docstrings in VBA code for more details):
+The class has the following public methods (see docstrings in VBA code for more details):

 <dl>
   <dt><code>convertAll</code></dt>